Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets: Results for realistic parameters for and discussions

 \subsection{Discussions}

-Therefore, in the present section, having fixed the parameters of the theory by magnetization data on TlCuCl$_3$, we studied its energy spectrum above the critical field at $T\leq 1.5$ K. We have found that, the description of magnetizations for $H//b$ is quite well, while that of the energy dispersion of the low-lying magnetic excitations needs to be improved.
-In some sense, this reminds the situation in nuclear physics: One can choose optimal parameters for the nucleon - nucleon potential by experimental data on cross sections, but fails to accurately describe the binding energies of even light nuclei.
-Anyway, the main reason of our failure seems to be the simplicity of the $H_{DM}$ used here (the last term in Eq.\,1 (e)).
-In fact, in deriving this linear Hamiltonian it has been assumed that, the DM vector is parallel to $x$, i.e. $\vec{D}=[D_x,0,0]$ \ci{Sirker1}.
-So, it is naturally expected that by using a more general form for $H_{DM}$, where other components of $\vec{D}$ - vector are also included \ci{Miyahara,matsumoto2008} one will be able to describe not only magnetizations, but also excitation energies in the extended version of present mean-field approach.
+In the present section, having fixed the parameters of the theory by magnetization data on TlCuCl$_3$, we have studied its energy spectrum above the critical field at $T\leq 1.5$\,K. We have found that the description of magnetizations for $H//b$ is quite good, while that of the energy dispersion of the low-lying magnetic excitations needs to be improved.
+In some sense, this brings to mind the situation in nuclear physics: one can choose optimal parameters for the nucleon-nucleon potential by experimental data on cross sections, but fails to accurately describe the binding energies of light nuclei.
+Anyway, the main reason of our failure seems to be the simplicity of the Hamiltonian $H_{DM}$ used here (the last term in Eq.\,(1.2)).
+In fact, in deriving this linear Hamiltonian it has been assumed that, the DM vector is parallel to $x$, i.e., $\vec{D}=[D_x,0,0]$\ci{Sirker1}.
+Therefore, it is naturally expected that by using a more general form for $H_{DM}$, where other components of $\vec{D}$ are also included\ci{Miyahara,matsumoto2008} one will be able to describe not only magnetizations, but also excitation energies in the extended version of the present mean-field approach.
 Note that, by neglecting the other components of the DM vector, one cannot describe magnetizations for $H\bot (1,0,\bar{2})$ either.